ParaCoToUl/noarr-structures/docs/BasicUsage.md

 ```

 Like `vector`, [`set_length`](structs/set_length.md) is a [proto-structure](Glossary.md#proto-structure).
-It does not add any dimensions or elements, it just communicates to the underlying `vector` what it should use for its length.
+However, it does not add any dimensions or elements, it just communicates to the underlying `vector` what it should use for its length.
 Note that the original structure is not modified in-place.
 Instead, a new structure is returned.

 You can also use [`sized_vector`](structs/sized_vector.md) or [`array`](structs/array.md), which are shortcuts for a plain `vector` combined with a `set_length`.